 - it is about realising and experiencing deeper meaning in the universe

 - it is the feeling that we are part of something larger than the issues, stresses, and challenges of our everyday lives

 The way to inner well-being involves acceptance of the world and transcendence (going above or letting go) of our everyday lives.
-Meditation, rituals, yoga and other practices develop inner well-being.
+Being engaged, being creative and other practices like meditation, rituals, and yoga help develop inner well-being.